Shire of Noosa: Council history

 The area was originally incorporated on 11 November 1879, under the Divisional Boards Act 1879, as part of the Widgee Divisional Board.
 Noosa was created as a separate shire in 1910, under the Local Authorities Act 1902, with an initial population of 2,000.
 The first elections were held on 22 April 1910 and resulted in James Duke becoming the first shire chairman.
 The Noosa Shire Hall was constructed in Pomona in 1911.

 On 8 September 1917, an Honour Roll was unveiled at the Noosa Shire Hall in Pomona, to commemorate those from the district who had left Australia to serve in the armed forces during World War I.

 In the early 1970s, with Queensland Government backing, development commenced in the area around Noosa Sound.
 In December 1980, the shire headquarters moved to Pelican Street, Tewantin.
 The former shire hall in Pomona became the Noosa Museum, operated by the Cooroora Historical Society.

+In 1982, the Noosa community elected a pro-environment and pro-planning council.
+The Councillors who were most influential in that change were elected in a group called The Resident's Team.
+They laid the foundation for many of the planning and environmental-protection concepts for which Noosa is now well known.
+The 1982–1985 Noosa Council was the first to introduce the idea of a development/population cap.
+This idea was initially proposed by the Council’s first full time resident Town Planner, Alan Simes in September 1984.
+The 1982–1985 Noosa Council created draft development control plans for Hastings Street, Noosa Junction and Tewantin.
+These draft development control plans had a major focus on development in Noosa maintaining and enhancing the character of Noosa.
+The 1982–1985 Council also introduced a focus on community arts, and the use of design and landscape controls in development applications.
+The business lobby, supported by several local media personalities, were successful in replacing that council with a pro-development one in the 1985 election but the pro-development council was, in turn, largely removed by the Noosa community in 1988, at the next election.